CSV-UPSTART3/LingoBeats/README.md

 # **LingoBeats**

-An application that transforms *songs* into AI-generated content for an engaging language-learning experience.
+An application that transforms *songs* into AI-generated *materials* for an engaging language-learning experience.

 ## **Overview**